AdvDebug/NoMoreCookies/README.md

 <p align="center">
 <a href="#"><img src="https://github.com/AdvDebug/NoMoreCookies/blob/main/NoMoreCookiesNew.jpg" height="200"></a>
 </p>
 Browser Protector against various stealers, written in C# & C/C++.
-(Just a small note, please don't use this protection in a SecureBoot-Enabled environment yet as this protection doesn't fully suppport SecureBoot yet and may cause problems)
+(Just a small note, please don't use this protection in a SecureBoot-Enabled environment yet as this protection doesn't fully support SecureBoot yet and may cause problems)

 Works by hooking NtCreateFile and prevent accessing browser files, in addition to prevent it's unhooking. compatible with various games and software. (contributions are very welcomed)